-Participation in both Qualifying Race 1 and Qualifying Race 2 is mandatory in order to be able to take part in the Main Race.
-Should a car be unable to take part in either Qualifying Race 1 or Qualifying Race 2 due to technical damage or damage sustained in an incident or accident during the qualifying practice sessions, and the Technical Delegate has confirmed that this damage cannot be repaired in time; it will start the Main Race from the back of the grid.
+Participation in Practice and Qualifying is mandatory in order to be able to take part in the Race.
+Should a car be unable to take part in Qualifying due to technical damage or damage sustained in an incident or accident during the qualifying practice sessions, and the Technical Delegate has confirmed that this damage cannot be repaired in time; it will start the Race from the back of the grid.
 If two or more cars are concerned, their order will be determined by the Stewards.

-- 6.5 The Competition will take place at the Autodromo Vallelunga Piero Taruffi from 31st October to 3rd November 2019. - a) Administrative and Technical Scrutineering will take place on 31st October 2019. - b) All practices and races will take place from the 1st to 3rd November 2019. - The Promoter, in conjunction with the Autodromo Vallelunga Piero Taruffi, reserves the right to postpone, abandon or cancel the Event or part thereof.
-In the event of abandonment, cancellation or postponement for more than 48 hours, the Entrant/Competitor will have no right of claim against the Promoters or the Autodromo Vallelunga Piero Taruffi in respect of any prize moneys or loss of expenses that he may have incurred or may incur as a result.
+- 6.5 The Competition will take place at Circuit Paul Ricard from 27th to 31st October 2021. - a) Administrative and Technical Scrutineering will take place between 26th and 30th October 2021. - b) All practices and the race will take place between the 30th and 31st October 2021. - c) There will be an opening ceremony for the event in the city of Marseilles on the evening of 28th October 2021.
+Attendance by all competing drivers is mandatory.
+Prior to the ceremony, a parade of selected cars will be held around the city streets.
+If requested to take part, teams must make their best effort to make their car available. - The Promoter, in conjunction with the Circuit Paul Ricard, reserves the right to postpone, abandon or cancel the Event or part thereof.
+In the event of abandonment, cancellation or postponement for more than 48 hours, the Entrant/Competitor will have no right of claim against the Promoters or the Circuit Paul Ricard in respect of any prize moneys or loss of expenses that he may have incurred or may incur as a result.

-7) FIA MOTOR SPORTS GAMES: GT CUP FOR DRIVERS
+7) FIA MOTORSPORTS GAMES: GT SPRINT CUP FOR DRIVERS

-The award for the FIA MOTOR SPORTS GAMES: GT CUP for Drivers will be presented to the Drivers who finish the Main Race in first position.
-In the event that the Main Race is unable to take place, the award will be presented to the Drivers of the Car which is best placed on average based on the two Qualifying Races in accordance with article 36.7.
+The award for the FIA MOTORSPORTS GAMES: GT SPRINT CUP for Drivers will be presented to the Driver who finishes the Race in first position.
+In the event that the Race is unable to take place, the award will be presented to the Driver of the Car which is best placed in qualifying.

-The FIA MOTOR SPORTS GAMES: GT CUP will contribute one Gold, one Silver and one Bronze medal towards the overall FIA Motor Sport Games medal table.
+The FIA MOTORSPORTS GAMES: GT SPRINT CUP will contribute one Gold, one Silver and one Bronze medal towards the overall FIA Motorsport Games medal table.

-8) FIA MOTOR SPORT GAMES
+8) FIA MOTORSPORT GAMES

-The award for the FIA Motor Sport Games will be presented to the ASN who places first in the medal table across all disciplines of the FIA Motor Sport Games.
+The award for the FIA Motorsport Games will be presented to the ASN who places first in the medal table across all disciplines of the FIA Motorsport Games.
 Each discipline taking part will be able to award one Gold, one Silver and one Bronze towards the overall table.
 The ASN with the most Gold medals will be the winner.
 Should multiple ASNs have the same amount of Gold medals, the ASN with more Silver medals will be classified ahead.
 Should multiple ASNs have the same amount of Gold and Silver medals, the ASN with more Bronze medals will be classified ahead.
-Should ASNs end the event with the exact same medal haul, they will be classified as in equal position and any prize shall be shared.